From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Methods

+\textbf{Hypothesis Generation} A ``hypothesis" is a candidate vulnerable location proposed by the LLM given the unified evidence block for a repository.
+The LLM proposes a list of \texttt{file:line} candidate pairs ranked by confidence.
+Each hypothesis is independently checked against the ground-truth patch diff, and candidates do not affect one another during evaluation.

-\textbf{Feedback Control} Each cycle outputs a brief task summary with success indicators and confidence.
-The Planner adapts the next step—continue refining or stop, preventing premature termination and avoiding over-analysis.
-The loop improves precision while controlling compute cost.
+\textbf{Feedback Control} Each iteration outputs a brief task summary with success indicators and confidence.
+The Planner uses these signals to decide the next step: continue refining or stop, preventing premature termination and avoiding over-analysis under a fixed cost budget.